Suraj LabAmazon software engineer building backend systems and side projects.

 |------ review -----|

-The challenge is no longer only “can it generate a good answer?”
+The hard part is no longer only "can the model produce a good answer?"

 It becomes:

-And I suspect that, over time, continuity will matter more than raw cleverness.
+And I suspect it will matter more than raw cleverness.